October marks annual governmental revisions and updates to employment law. This HR Fact Sheet highlights the pick of this autumn’s changes.

 Slavery is NOT a thing of the past.
 Slavery is real and exists today.
-Forced or compulsory labour, servitude and human trafficking are all unfortunately what constitutes slavery in modern times.
+However, forced or compulsory labour, servitude and human trafficking are all what constitutes slavery today.

-Companies with an annual turnover of £36m+ have now (from this October) to publish a MODERN SLAVERY STATEMENT.
-Whilst government guidelines are promised (in line with the Modern Slavery Act, 2015), the statement can be prepared now and should contain ways in which the company actively prevents modern slavery from occurring in their business – especially including the whole supply chain in which they commercially exist.
+Companies with an annual turnover of £36m plus have now (from this October) to publish a MODERN SLAVERY STATEMENT.
+Whilst government guidelines are promised (in line with the Modern Slavery Act, 2015), the statement can be prepared now.
+It should contain ways in which the company actively prevents modern slavery from occurring in their business.
+Especially, including the whole supply chain in which they commercially exist.

 2. SIKH SAFETY HELMET EXEMPTION

-Turban-wearing Sikhs are now (from October 1st 2015) exempt from wearing safety headwear AT ALL WORKPLACES (the exemption has been extended from construction sites to places such as warehouses, factories, transportation, etc).
+Turban-wearing Sikhs are now (from October 1st 2015) exempt from wearing safety headwear AT ALL WORKPLACES.
+Because the exemption has been extended from construction sites to places such as warehouses, factories, transportation, etc.